guitarbeat/Personal-Website/memory-bank/progress.md

 - **SASS Duplication** (Medium): Duplicate variables across multiple files creating maintenance issues

 ## Recent Fixes

+- **[2025-03-25]**
+  - Fixed missing scale function in `_tokens.scss`:
+    - Added `scale()` function to return proper scaling values (1.02, 1.05, 1.1)
+    - Ensured compatibility with the forwarding module for `_variables.scss`
+    - Successful compilation of SASS files that depend on the scale function
+  - Made progress on removing `_variables.scss`:
+    - Successfully transformed into a minimal forwarding module
+    - All default values now properly derived from tokens
+    - Ready for gradual migration of all component files

+- **[2025-03-24]**
+  - Created a forwarding module for `_variables.scss` to simplify removal process:
+    - Transformed into a minimal forwarding module with clear migration warnings
+    - Added detailed migration guide in file comments
+    - Maintained backward compatibility while encouraging migration to tokens
+    - Simplified file by removing all CSS custom properties (now in `_css-variables.scss`)
+    - Removed legacy variables and kept only essential ones for compatibility
+  - Started updating core files to use tokens directly:
+    - Updated `_mixins.scss` to remove `_variables.scss` dependency
+    - Added shadow and scaling mixins that use token functions directly
+  - Started updating tool component files:
+    - Updated `Tools/ToolsSection/styles/index.scss` to use tokens directly
+    - Added CSS variables for tool components generated from token functions

+- **[2025-03-23]**
+  - Fixed compilation error in `header.scss` by adding missing `sass:map` module import
+  - Verified `sass:map` imports in other component files to prevent similar errors
+  - Reorganized `main.scss` with clear architecture and import hierarchy:
+    - Core design tokens and SASS modules
+    - Utilities and mixins
+    - Base styles and typography
+    - Component imports
+  - Transformed `_breakpoints.scss` into a comprehensive responsive utility library:
+    - Added new mixins: `down()`, `up()`, `between()`, `only()`
+    - Created fluid value utilities for responsive property scaling
+    - Added container queries support
+    - Maintained backward compatibility with legacy variables
+  - Updated `header.scss` to demonstrate token-based architecture:
+    - Created component-specific token map
+    - Implemented new breakpoint mixins
+    - Removed legacy variable dependencies
+    - Improved hover effects and transitions

 - **[2025-03-22]**
   - Implemented improved documentation across key SASS files: